hlin/cts/README.md

     - `ignore_absent_pulp_repos` - For `pulp` `source_type`, ignore any content set that does not exist in Pulp
 - `builds` - List of NVRs defining the Koji builds to include in a compose.
 Only valid for `tag` and `build` source types.
 For `tag` source type, the NVRs will be considered for inclusion in a compose on top of Koji tag defined by `source`.
 For `build` source type, only the Koji builds defined by the NVRs will be considered for inclusion.
 The `packages` still need to be set to include particular packages from the Koji builds in a compose.
-- `lookaside_repos` - List of base URLs of RPM repositories which should be considered when choosing packages for a compose.
+- `lookaside_repos` - List of URLs pointing to RPM repositories with packages which will be used by internal dependency resolver to resolve dependencies.
+Packages from these repositories will not appear in the resulting ODCS compose, but they are considered while checking whether the RPM dependencies are satisfied in the resulting compose when `check_deps` ODCS flag.
 - `module_defaults_url` - List with URL to git repository with Module defaults data and the branch name or commit hash.
 For example ["https://pagure.io/releng/fedora-module-defaults.git", "master"].
 This is used only when creating modular compose including non-modular RPMs.
 - `modular_koji_tags` - List of Koji tags in which the modular Koji Content Generator builds are tagged.
 Such builds will be included in a compose.